-If the issuer itself does not pass our positive and negative screens, a bond may still be approved for inclusion in the fund on the merits of how the bond's proceeds will be used, rather than the issuer's principal activity.
-In these cases, we will only invest if the proceeds are clearly ring-fenced and used solely for a specific social or environmental purpose that materially reduces or offsets the issuer's exposure to whatever concern resulted in its original exclusion.
+If the corporate issuer itself does not pass our positive and negative screens, a bond may still be approved for inclusion in the funds on the merits of how the bond's proceeds will be used, rather than the issuer's principal activity.
+In these cases, we will only invest if the proceeds are clearly ring-fenced and used only for a specific social or environmental purpose that materially reduces or offsets the parent company's exposure to the issue that resulted in its original exclusion.